18 Best Cascading Plants For A Wall Garden

 These beautiful trumpet-shaped flowers are available in a variety of bright and cheery colors.
 They will produce an ocean of color from early summer through fall.

-The wave variety of petunias will sweep down your garden wall enveloping in a few short weeks.
+The wave variety of petunias will sweep down your garden wall enveloping it in a few short weeks.

-All they need to thrive are water and periodic removal of the spent flowers, or deadheading.
+All they need to thrive are water and periodic removal of the spent flowers or deadheading.

-Petunias are annuals so you will need to replant them each year.
-Wave petunias can be difficult to find sometimes, but are completely worth the search.
-Your best bet is to get bedding plants from a reputable nursery or garden center.
+Petunias are annuals, so you will need to replant them each year.
+Wave petunias can be difficult to find sometimes, but they are completely worth the search.

 Creeping Phlox